 Do not tease or throw stones to attract the attention of any animal

 Dining Options at Dubai Zoo

-There are many restaurants around Dubai Zoo, and you would need at least one of them.
+There are many restaurants around Dubai Zoo, and you need at least one.
 There is Basbousa inside The Village Mall, Bikers Café (Great Sandwiches and coffee), Broccoli Pizza and Pasta (Delicious Pizza and Pasta, both Veg and non-veg), Johnny Rockets in nearby Beach Center, and many more.